TommyGymer/Flight-Sim/Language/C++.md

 ```

 This defines a method `main` with no parameters which returns an int; the returned int is 0 if the program returns with no errors

-# Why would anyone do this to themselves

-# Time to leave